teja5832/Importance-of-Stochasticity-in-DropOut/README.md

 	   		cd make_dataset
 	   		matlab -nodesktop -nosplash -r "run make_data.m; quit;"
 	 6. mnist.t7 : Contains MNIST Dataset.
 Do not touch!
+	 7. An empirical analysis of DropOut in Piecewise Linear Networks - Presentation.pdf - Slides for my 	paper presentation.
+	 8. The importance of stochasticity in DropOut - Presentation.pdf - Slides for my final talk.
+	 9. On The importance of stochasticity in DropOut.pdf - My final report

 References for the code:
 * 6 functions for generating artificial datasets, by Jeroen Kools, 23 Apr 2013, retrieved from